overwolf/overwolf.github.io/docs/api/overwolf-games.md

 #### **oopOverlay** Note

 OOP stands for "Out of process" Overlay - relevant for Distney2, CSGO, and warzone that requires [exclusive mode](../topics/exclusive-mode) to interact with the OW app's windows.

+#### **isFullScreenOptimizationDisabled** Note

+The OW overlay is not visible in full-screen mode for games that require an [exclusive mode](../topics/exclusive-mode) to interact with the OW app's windows (like Distney2, CSGO, and warzone).
+This indication lets you show the user a desktop notification to switch from full screen to windowed or borderless mode or enable full-screen optimization.

+'isFullScreenOptimizationDisabled' will be on when DisableFullscreen is on, and the overlay is not visible.

 ## GameInfoChangeReason enum